facelessuser/BracketHighlighter/docs/contributing.md

     nosetests .
     ```

-3. Linting is performed on the entire project with `flake8`, `pydocstyle`, and `pep8-naming`.
+3. Linting is performed on the entire project with `flake8`, `flake8-docstrings`, and `pep8-naming`.
 These can be installed via:

     ```
     pip install flake8
-    pip install pydocstyle
+    pip install flake8-docstrings
     pip install pep8-naming
     ```